Nonperfect Carrollian Fluids Through Holography: Gravitational Radiation with Negative Cosmological Constant and Boundary Hydrodynamics

 \subsection{Entropy Production}

-The timelike congruence $u^i$ can be interpreted as the dual fluid velocity whose irreducible decomposition provides the kinematical properties of the fluid (see \cite{Arenas-Henriquez:2025rpt} for details).
-Then, the holographic stress tensor can be expanded as
+The timelike congruence $u^i$ can be interpreted as the dual fluid velocity, whose irreducible decomposition provides the kinematical properties of the fluid (see \cite{Arenas-Henriquez:2025rpt} for details).
+The holographic stress tensor can then be expanded as

 where $\varepsilon$ represents the local energy density, $p$ the local pressure, $q_i$ the heat current, and $\tau_{ij}$ the viscous stress tensor.
-Similarly, we can decompose in similar way the Cotton-York tensor along the timelike congruence \cite{Campoleoni:2023fug}, i.e.
+Similarly, we can decompose the Cotton-York tensor along the timelike congruence in a similar way \cite{Campoleoni:2023fug}, i.e.

 where the descendants $c$, $c_i$, and $c_{ij}$ are referred to as the Cotton density, Cotton current, and Cotton stress tensor, respectively.
-Using this expansion, the radiative vector for the algebraically special Petrov type of spacetimes becomes